AnneQuinkenstein/weather_app/README.md

  <br/> <br/>

 ### and now? <br/>
-if you allow the Location <br/> or type in a City of your Choice <br/>
+If you allow to grab your Location <br/> or type in a City of your Choice <br/>
-### - -> Weather?! displays the weather of today in a moving cloud & a 5 days forecast
+### - -> Weatherornot will display the weather of today in a moving cloud & a 5 days forecast
-it will display a picture of the weather in the background accourding to the day or nighttime
+A picture of the weather accourding day or nighttime will appear in the background.

 <br/><br/>